-- 3.3 The Applicant must be able to demonstrate to the satisfaction of ARENA that the R&D Project described in the proposal: - a. meets the definition of research and development activities as set out at item 3.4 of these Guidelines; - b. involves development of technologies that are assessed as having achieved a Technology Readiness Level (TRL) between 2-4 (inclusive) at the time of applying (see item 3.6 of these Guidelines); - c. involves Renewable Energy Technologies, which may include: - · hybrid technologies; and/or - technologies (including enabling technologies) that are related to Renewable Energy Technologies; - d. meets one of the Program's priorities for Round 5 (see item 3.7 of these Guidelines) - e. is no more than 2 years in duration. - 3.4 For the purposes of the Program, R&D activities: - a. are characterised by their originality, with the primary objective of the works being investigation, the outcomes of which will be new knowledge and may lead to practical applications, new improved materials, products, processes or services; - include specialised scientific and technical information services, postgraduate research, and the design, construction and testing of prototypes (pilot plants where new data is evaluated); and - c. do not include basic or blue-sky research (Technology Readiness Level (TRL) 1), the implementation of innovations (including trial production and copying of prototypes), education and training of students (except postgraduate research), maintenance of national and international standards, feasibility studies, business models or marketing and market studies. - 3.5 The TRL index is a globally accepted benchmarking tool for tracking progress and supporting the development of a specific technology through the early stages of the innovation chain, from blue sky research (TRL 1) to actual system demonstration over the full range of expected conditions (TRL 9).
-More information on the TRL rating scale that ARENA uses for Renewable Energy Technologies is set out in Appendix A to these Guidelines.
+- 3.4 The Applicant must be able to demonstrate to the satisfaction of ARENA that the Project described in the Proposal: - a. meets the definition of R&D activities as set out at item 3.5 of these Guidelines; - b. meets the TRL requirements as specified in the Funding Announcement; - c. involves Priority Technologies as identified for the Program listed in the Funding Announcement; - d. meets the Round Objectives specified in the Funding Announcement; and - e. meets any other requirements as specified in the Funding Announcement. - 3.5 For the purposes of the Program, R&D activities: - a. are characterised by their originality, with the primary objective of the works being investigation, the outcomes of which will be new knowledge and may lead to practical applications, new improved materials, products, processes or services; - b. include specialised scientific and technical information services, postgraduate research, and the design, construction and testing of prototypes (pilot plants where new data is evaluated); and - c. do not include basic or blue-sky research (Technology Readiness Level (TRL) 1), the implementation of innovations (including trial production and copying of prototypes), education and training of students (except postgraduate research), maintenance of national and international standards, feasibility studies, business models or marketing and market studies (excluding activities necessary to progress commercialisation of the technology or innovation). - 3.6 The TRL index is a globally accepted benchmarking tool for tracking progress and supporting the development of a specific technology through the early stages of the innovation chain, from blue sky research (TRL 1) to actual system demonstration over the full range of expected conditions (TRL 9).
+More information on the TRL rating scale that ARENA uses for Priority Technologies is set out in Appendix A to these Guidelines.